zendframework/zf2-documentation/docs/languages/en/modules/zend.i18n.view.helper.plural.rst

 The string reads like that:

-1. First, we specify how many plurals form we have.
+1. First, we specify how many plurals forms we have.
 For French, only two (singular/plural).
 2. Then, we specify the rule.
 Here, if the count is 0 or 1, this is rule n°0 (singular) while it's rule n°1 otherwise.

 As we said earlier, English consider "1" as singular, and "0/other" as plural.
 Here is such a rule: